RockstarLang/rockstar2/codewithrockstar.com/tutorial.md

 {% rockstar_include hello-world-aliases.rock play %}

+Try it out.
+Edit the example above and replace London with your home town.
 ## Variables in Rockstar

 A variable stores a value so you can refer back to it later.
 In most programming languages, a variable name can't contain spaces, so programmers have to use names like `customerTaxPayable` or `year_end_date`, or `customer-shipping-address`.